BestOreo/DataMining-InfoVisualization/README.md

 ##### 3.1 Hacking Team Development Overview

 Hacking Team is a hacker technology company in Italy that provides hacking services to the governments.
-The company was firstly founded in 2001, when the company only had two founders.
+The company was firstly founded in 2001, when the company only had two founders.<br/>

 In the next series of diagrams, each point represents a mailbox suffix, and the connection between the two points represents the connection between the companies.
 The coarsest connection means the closer the relationship is.
 We tested the Hacking Team's business scale and the trading partner's service status between 2001 and 2015, and it is clear that Hacking Team's size has evolved over time.
 Since 2005, Hacking Team has started to grow quickly.
 By 2009, it has already had a relatively large number of customers.
 After that, it has entered its first period of upward development.
 The result of 2011 has surprised us very much.
-Afterwards, the customers The number is even more huge.
+Afterwards, the customers The number is even more huge.<br/>
 ![pic](https://github.com/BestOreo/Pic-for-README.md/blob/master/datamining%26%26infovisualization/%E5%9B%BE%E7%89%87%201.png)
 ![pic](https://github.com/BestOreo/Pic-for-README.md/blob/master/datamining%26%26infovisualization/2.png)
 ![pic](https://github.com/BestOreo/Pic-for-README.md/blob/master/datamining%26%26infovisualization/3.png)